-- (8) The Authority may issue the following ratings for air traffic controllers-

-- (a) aerodrome control rating;

-- (b) approach control procedural rating;

-- (c) approach control surveillance rating;

-- (d) approach precision radar control rating;

-- (e) area control procedural rating; and

-- (f) area control surveillance rating.

-- (9) The Authority may issue the following categories without type ratings for Aircraft Maintenance Engineer Licence-

-- (a) Category A;

-- (b) Category B1;

-- (c) Category B2; and

-- (d) Category C.

-- (10) The Authority may issue the specific or group type rating for Aircraft Maintenance Engineer Licence which may be granted for the following specific aircraft or engines-

-- (a) A1 and B1.1-Fixed Wing -Aeroplane Turbine;

-- (b) A2 and B1.2-Fixed wing -Aeroplane Piston;

-- (c) A3 and B1.3-Helicopters Turbine;

-- (d) A4 and B1.4-Helicopters Piston; and

-- (e) B2 Avionics fitted to all aircraft.
+- (12)Subject to regulation 1(5) to these rgulations, the Authority may issue the specific or group type rating for Aircraft Maintenance Engineer Licence which may be granted for the following specific aircraft or engines- - (a) A1 and B1.1-Fixed Wing -Aeroplane Turbine; - (b) A2 and B1.2-Fixed wing -Aeroplane Piston; - (c) A3 and B1.3-Helicopters Turbine; - (d) A4 and B1.4-Helicopters Piston; and - (e) B2 Avionics fitted to all aircraft.

-5. Authorisations
+6. Authorisations and designations